Britoz/Python/projects/README.md

 ## Description
 This is a small project to practice different pieces of knowledge that have been learned in the last 2 weeks.
 The project covers best-practice in Python programming, data crawling, data analysis and visualisation.
-The idea for this project is that the learner will built a data pipeline to analyse the collected information related to COVID 19 from different online resources - Reference.
+The idea for this project is that the learner will build a data pipeline to analyse the collected information related to COVID 19 from different online resources - Reference.

 ## Tasks
 - [ ] Crawl data from different online resources